ret2jazzy/SnCrawler/README.md

 # Features

-Recursively crawls a given website upto specified depth, extracting all the hrefs of the same domain(or subdomains if speified)
+Recursively crawls a given website upto specified depth, extracting all the hrefs of the same domain(or subdomains if specified)

 Finds all the input and POST forms on the crawled webpages too